cronologic-de/ug_timetaggermodule/source/hardware.rst

     <div class="indent1">

-A differential LVDS clock signal with 150 MHz freqeuency.
+A differential LVDS clock signal with 150 MHz frequency.
 This can be either synchronous or asynchronous to PCIe_100M_CLK.

 The quality of this clock effects the measurement accuracy of the TDC, so